roskenet/petunia/helm/README.md

-# petunia-postgres
+# Project Petunia Deployments

-A Helm chart for deploying a PostgreSQL instance as part of **Project Petunia**.
+Helm charts for deploying various parts of **Project Petunia**.

-This chart assumes that a central Kubernetes Secret named `petunia` already exists in the same namespace and provides the required credentials (e.g. the root password).
+This chart assumes that a central Kubernetes Secret named `petunia` already exists in the same namespace and provides the required credentials (e.g. the root passwords).
 You can manage that via the `secrets` chart.

 ---